 Site Location – Preston Market Urban Renewal Site map

-The map below outlines the boundary of the Preston Market Precinct, including the existing market building, building proposals approved by VCAT in 2017 and other key features.
+The map below outlines the boundary of the Preston Market Precinct.

 To download a copy of the Site Location – Preston Market Urban Renewal Site, simply click anywhere on the image.